efranken/CS-Surf-ML/readme.md

 ## UDP Stream Configuration

 By default, tickudp.smx broadcasts udp from 0.0.0.0 to 255.255.255.2555:27016.
 These parameters can be changed by modifying tickudp.sp and recompiling.

-## rolling todo

-- 1.  move steamcmd_config to a couple different files
-- 2.  make a main runner script
-- 3.  configure database    script
-download sourcemod/metamod

-1.  start steam server properly
-2.  connect to it from vm
-3.  get virtual controller working via scripted install
-4.  get the correct versions of openai stuff, or convert if needed
-5.  get it running like i had in the youtube video